Transportation Funding

 $50 – $60 Commercial Driver’s License (CDL)

 With the exception of motor fuel taxes, these revenue sources are largely divided between the Road Fund (63%) and State Construction Account Fund (37%) to support state transportation projects and administration.
+The exact distribution of all of these funding sources and additional detail on Illinois’ transportation funding can be found in the ILEPI report titled, “Illinois Transportation Revenue, Expenditures, and Projects: An Analysis of Rebuild Illinois and Past Funding.”

 Motor Fuel Taxes

 Transit agencies also receive a portion of Illinois’ MFT funds.
-As a result of Rebuild Illinois, transit agencies will receive dedicated annual capital funds for the first time in state history.
+As a result of Rebuild Illinois, transit agencies now receive dedicated annual capital funds for the first time in state history.
 The Regional Transportation Authority (RTA)– which oversees the Chicago Transit Authority (CTA), Pace suburban bus, and Metra commuter rail– receives 90% of transit funding from the Transportation Renewal Fund.
 The Downstate Mass Transportation Fund– which supplies grants to downstate public transportation agencies– receives 10% of total transit funding from the MFT.

 Distribution of Illinois Motor Fuel Tax (MFT)